yellowstonegames/SquidSquad/README.md

  - squidpath
    - Pathfinding, mostly using a modified version of [simple-graphs](https://github.com/earlygrey/simple-graphs).
 There is also `DijkstraMap` here, which is good for some types of pathfinding that simple-graphs' `A*` algorithm can't do as easily.
+This depends on `squidgrid`.
  - squidplace
    - Dungeon generation, mostly, with some code for other type of person-scale map generation as well.
 Most of the maps are produced as `char[][]` grids, and `DungeonTools` provides various utilities for handling such grids.
 The large `DungeonProcessor` class can be used to ensure only the connected areas of a map are preserved, and can place doors, water, grass, boulders, and so on, using an environment 2D array to know what can be placed where.
+This depends on `squidgrid`.
  - squidstore
    - Split up into a few submodules: `SquidStoreCore`, `SquidStoreGrid`, `SquidStoreOld`, and `SquidStoreText`, with each one containing the necessary registration code to save and load their corresponding module to JSON.
 This uses libGDX Json and its custom serializers.
  - squidworld
    - World map generation; this can be rather complex, but see the demos and tests in this project for ideas on how to use it.
+This depends on `squidcore`, `squidgrid`, and `squidplace`.
  - squidold
    - Compatibility with older versions of SquidLib (and potentially SquidSquad).
 This tries to exactly replicate the results of some core classes from older SquidLib, such as random number generators and `CrossHash`, but support the newer APIs here.
+This depends on `squidcore`.
  - squidfreeze
     - Like `squidstore`, but using [Kryo](https://github.com/EsotericSoftware/kryo) instead of libGDX Json.
 Kryo uses a binary format, rather than somewhat-human-readable JSON code, and can produce much smaller serialized data in